Adventures of Sonic the Hedgehog: Production

 The theme song is composed by Clark Gassman and it is a combination of the main theme from the 1991 video game as well as In the Hall of the Mountain King by Edvard Grieg and Flight of the Bumblebee by Nikolai Rimsky-Korsakov.

 Broadcast and distribution

 First-run broadcast

 The series was shown through syndication in the United States in the fall of 1993 on either weekday afternoons or mornings, depending on the TV station.
-In the United Kingdom, the series was screened on Channel 4 in 1993 on Sunday mornings at 9:00, but with the "Sonic Says" segments edited out.
-They were also edited out on The Children's Channel and the UK VHS releases of the series.
 The weekday morning airings in Australia on Seven Network as part of Agro's Cartoon Connection retained the segments.
 The cartoon was broadcast in the Republic of Ireland on RTÉ Two from 12 September to December 1994 on weekday afternoons with the segments retained also.

 Rebroadcast

 USA Network re-aired the original episodes of the show in the United States from 1994 to 1996 (with an additional Christmas special ordered by Sega to be produced for the Christmas season of 1996 to ride on the coattails with the release of Sonic 3D Blast).
 The series later returned to syndication as part of the BKN block from 1997 to 1998, and later BKN Kids II from 1999 until 2000.
 Toon Disney would start broadcasting the series in September 1998, and aired on the channel until 2002.

 This TV subsequently aired the first 13 episodes of the show from 2010 to 2011 on their Cookie Jar Toons block.
 20 episodes of the series were also available on Netflix.
 From December 2018-November 2020, reruns of the series began airing on Starz.
 Later starting on September 3, 2019, the show aired its reruns on the streaming service Pluto TV for the first time.
 In 2024, MeTV Toons aired the Christmas special as part of the network's "Tis' the Season for Toons" event.